 Jim is a Managing Director at Changing Our World.
 He has served the Catholic Church in leadership positions for over 25 years.
-His passion for serving Catholic institutions started with his parish career in the 1990’s as a Youth Minister, Director of Religious Education and eventually a Parish Administrator.
+His passion for serving Catholic institutions started with his parish career in the 1990s as a Youth Minister, Director of Religious Education and eventually a Parish Administrator.
 It was this formative time serving in parishes that helped Jim to discover what it means to be a Stewardship Parish and how to engage the laity in the mission of the Church.

 In 2002, Jim ventured into consulting where he co-directed a Diocesan Stewardship Initiative in the Diocese of Camden that resulted in engaging parishioners and increasing parish offertory.
 Jim co-authored Stewardship materials that won the International Catholic Stewardship Council’s (ICSC) “Total Diocesan Stewardship Effort” Award for the Diocese of Camden in 2004.
 As a fundraising consultant, Jim also served a number of Catholic parishes raising millions of dollars for capital projects and increasing parish offertory.

 In 2006 Jim was recruited by the Diocese of Allentown and served as Secretary for Stewardship and Development.
 In the diocese, Jim directed a team of professionals who were responsible for the Bishop’s Annual Appeal, planned giving, parish stewardship, The Eastern Pennsylvania Scholarship Foundation and Development and Marketing for Catholic schools.
 In 2010 the Diocese of Allentown won first place from the ICSC for “Total Annual Appeal Effort” for the Bishop’s Annual Appeal.